pnp/pnpjs/packages/sp/~status.md

-// TODO: MODULE STATUS: in-progress
+// TODO: MODULE STATUS: done, pending testing
-// TODO:: update to minimal meta-data
+// TODO:: need to replace tag in all files with new way (see web as example)